 The Anaheim Hotel is a large resort-style hotel only minutes away from the Park entrance.
 The Hotel is overtly non-Disney, with its clean lines and modern decor.
 You can wander in from a hard day at the parks and finally forget you are actually at Disneyland.
-Which for some misses the point, but for others, it’s a blessing.
+For some, this misses the point, but for others, it’s a blessing.

-We find the overall style and condition of the hotel are far higher than the seriously budget price seems to suggest.
+We find the overall style and condition of the hotel are far higher than the budget price seems to suggest.
 It is right in the heart of everything yet only a shade over $100 a night.
-Rooms are very modern if a little minimalistic, but these clean modern lines are what make it so un Disney-like and a little more Grownup.
+Rooms are very modern if a little minimalistic, but these clean modern lines are what make it so un-Disney-like and a little more Grown-up.
 It’s a great hotel for couples or adults wanting to get away from the kids for a few hours of your Disney experience.

 Right behind the hotel is the entrance to the Anaheim Garden Walk with a host of restaurants, bars, and shops.

 6 – Disneyland Hotel